-- By construction, the sum of the SST anomalies in runs D and E equals the full SST anomalies of run B. Note that the change in annual-mean GSAT simulated in runs B and D (4.3 K and 4.0 K, respectively) is larger than the imposed global mean SST anomaly, partly because of the enhanced warming response over land.
+By construction, the sum of the SST anomalies in runs D and E equals the full SST anomalies of run B. Note that the change in annual-mean GSAT simulated in runs B and D (4.3 and 4.0 K, respectively) is larger than the imposed global-mean SST anomaly, partly because of the enhanced warming response over land.
 While SSTs are held fixed in run C, there are changes to land temperatures that cause a small GSAT response (0.43 K).
-Finally, although the global mean SST change in run E is zero by construction, there are changes to land temperatures that lead to a small GSAT response (0.45 K). - 165 There is substantial inter-model spread in the modelled global mean SST change in the abrupt-4×CO2 experiments (Flato et al., 2013).
-To investigate the effect of this spread on the BDC, and to place the rapid adjustment and SST pattern effects into the context of model uncertainty in the global surface warming due to CO2, we perform two further uniform SST warming sensitivity runs.
-These are chosen to be the lowest (annual-mean ~2.1 K; run F) and highest (annual-mean ~4.9 K; run G) global mean SST changes from the 26 CMIP5 models used in this study.
-These values come from the INMCM4 (Volodin, - 2013) and IPSL-CM5A-LR (Dufresne et al., 2013) models, respectively.
-The annual-mean GSAT change in runs F and G is3.0 and 6.1 K, respectively.
+Finally, although the global-mean SST change in run E is zero by construction, there are changes to land temperatures that cause (0.45 K).

-Since HadGEM3-A does not include interactive chemistry, we prescribe zonal-mean preindustrial ozone concentrations in all the experiments following the Coupled Model Intercomparison Project 6 (CMIP6; Eyring et al., 2016) protocol, based on the CMIP6 experiments run with HadGEM3-GC3.1 (Kuhlbrodt et al., 2018; Williams et al., 2018).
-It should be noted that
+There is substantial inter-model spread in the modelled global-mean SST change in the abrupt $4 \times CO_2$ experiments (Flato et al., 2013).
+To investigate the effect of this spread on the BDC, and to place the rapid adjustment and SST pattern effects into the context of model uncertainty in the global surface warming due to $CO_2$ , we perform two further uniform SST warming sensitivity runs.
+These are chosen to be the lowest (annual-mean $\sim 2.1$ K; run F) and highest (annual-mean $\sim 4.9$ K; run G) global-mean SST changes from the 26 CMIP5 models used in this study.
+These values come from the INMCM4 (Volodin, 2013) and IPSL-CM5A-LR (Dufresne et al., 2013) models, respectively.
+The annual-mean GSAT change in runs F and G is 3.0 and 6.1 K, respectively.

-175 keeping ozone concentrations fixed in all our experiments will implicitly neglect the effects of any ozone feedbacks from both the chemical effects of increased CO2 and the transport effects from an altered BDC; this includes effects on the thermal structure of the upper troposphere especially around the tropical upper troposphere and lower stratosphere (Nowack et al., 2015; Chiodo and Polvani, 2017) and on upper stratospheric temperatures (Maycock, 2016).
+Since HadGEM3-A does not include interactive chemistry, we prescribe zonal-mean pre-industrial ozone concentrations in all the experiments following the Coupled Model Intercomparison Project 6 (CMIP6; Eyring et al., 2016) protocol, based on the CMIP6 experiments run with HadGEM3-GC3.1 (Kuhlbrodt et al., 2018; Williams et al., 2018).
+It should be noted that keeping ozone concentrations fixed in all our experiments will implicitly neglect the effects of any ozone feedbacks from both the chemical effects of increased $CO_2$ and the transport effects from an altered BDC; this includes effects on the thermal structure of the upper troposphere, especially around the tropical upper troposphere and lower stratosphere (Nowack et al., 2015; Chiodo and Polvani, 2017) and on upper-stratospheric temperatures (Maycock, 2016).